Are you looking for a job in the UK? Make sure you’re prepared with this essential English vocabulary for a job hunt.

 Develop your network of contacts.
 Attend industry events (such as fairs or conferences), be a member of industry organisations.
 Work your contacts: ask them for information or advice, and do the same for them.

-Build your reputation in the field.
+3. Build your reputation.
 Participate in discussions, give talks, publish papers or articles.
 Take part in online discussions via forums and blogs to come to the notice of thought-leaders in your industry.

 If you are specialised enough, with hard-to-find skills and experience, develop your relationship with recruiters in your field.
 Help them to find suitable candidates for vacancies they’ve been hired to fill, and you will be valuable to them.

 For more vocabulary about job searching, check out the page Rights and responsibilities at work.

 Hi!
 I’m Clare, an English teacher and the founder of this site.